-In February 1953, as part of the reconstruction programme of the city and the non-profit building societies, Chief City Manager Ludwig Kayser announced that funds were available for 449 new housing developments throughout the city.
+In February 1953, as part of the reconstruction programme of the city and the non-profit building societies, Ludwig Kayser, the head of the city, announced that funds were available for 449 new housing units throughout the city.
 In the first construction phase, 39 two- to four-room flats were built in the Giethorst housing estate, which the Bocholter Wohnungsbaugesellschaft (BWG) began building in the middle of 1953.

-In a second construction phase, two blocks of 19 additional flats were built there.
-After the first homes had been occupied at the beginning of 1954, the city invited tenders for an ideas competition worth 6,000 DM (winner's prize) for the entire Giethorst district, where about 500 flats were to be built with financial help from the state of North Rhine-Westphalia.
+In a second construction phase, two blocks of 19 additional flats were built.
+After the first homes had been occupied at the beginning of 1954, the city announced a competition for ideas worth 6,000 DM (winner's prize) for the entire Giethorst district, where about 500 flats were to be built with financial help from the state of North Rhine-Westphalia.
 The competition was won by Peter Poelzig, a retired city architect from Duisburg-Wedau.
 Under his leadership, the construction of the housing estate began in November 1954 with 14 further construction phases in the north-east of Bocholt with the participation of BWG and the Bocholter Bauverein.
 The architect's development plan provided for the construction of 513 flats, 413 in owner-occupied houses and 100 rented flats.
 The investment sum was about DM 8.8 million.